Dhananjai2003/Dhananjai2003/README.md

 - [IP Geo-Location Tracker](https://github.com/Dhananjai2003/IP-tracker-nextjs-tailwind): This is my solution the challenge posted on frontendmentor.io.
 - [Attendence System](https://github.com/Dhananjai2003/Attendance-System): Attendance system using face recognition.
 - [Status Update Discord Bot](https://github.com/Dhananjai2003/Status-Update-bot): Discord bot to check, status updates for CTF teams and can be used for other purposes also.
+- [Hobby Hacks](https://github.com/Dhananjai2003/Hobby-Hacks): This is a repo that I made to store and showcase a some of my work that I made while learning.

 ## 📫 Connect with Me
 - [LinkedIn]([https://www.linkedin.com/in/yourprofile](https://www.linkedin.com/in/dhananjai-murali/))